LewisPM/Projects-2024/Number Guessing Game/README.md

 ## Implementation:

 * The user has 5 chances to guess the number.
 Before each guess the program announces an updated guessing range, taking the previous responses in account, and the number of guesses the user has left.
-* If the user guesses correctly, the program announcves how many guesses the user used.
+* If the user guesses correctly, the program announces how many guesses the user has used.
 * If the user guesses wrong and it is not the fifth time, the program will consult the user on whether they should guess higher or lower.
 * If the user guesses wrong and it is the fifth time, the program will reveal the number it chose.